nclayt0n/clayton-game-corner-api/src/README.md

 /game/upcoming

 ### Purpose:
-to Get all upcoming games, release date, and type.
+to Get all upcoming games, release date, and type, where date is greater than or equal to today's date.

 ### Method:
 GET